-- The majority (75%) of agricultural workers were foreign born. - o 69% of all agricultural workers were born in Mexico - 45% of Mexican-born workers were from the traditional sending states of west central Mexico, including Michoacán, Guanajuato, and Jalisco - 28% came from Northern Mexico - 25% came from Southern Mexico - o 6% of agricultural workers were born in Central American countries - 1% of agricultural workers were born in other countries - Sixty-eight percent of crop workers were male and 32% were female. - The majority (83%) of agricultural workers self-identify as Hispanic. - o 65% of all agricultural workers identify as Mexican - o 9% identify as Mexican American - o 9% identify as Chicano, Puerto Rican, or another Hispanic group - o 6% of all agricultural workers identify as indigenous - The majority (77%) of agricultural workers reported that they were most comfortable conversing in Spanish.
-The following was noted for English speaking ability among agricultural workers: - 30% said they could not speak English "at all" - o 41% said they could speak "a little" or "somewhat" English

-- 29% said they could speak English "well" 0

-- Agricultural workers in the United States have an average age of 38 years.

-- 34 % are 45 years of age or older

-- 49 % are between 25 and 44

-- 11 % are between 20 and 24
+- The majority (70%) of agricultural workers were foreign born. - o 63% of all agricultural workers were born in Mexico - 42% of Mexican-born workers were from the traditional sending states of west central Mexico, including Michoacán (20%), Guanajuato (11%), and Jalisco (9%) - 30% came from Northern Mexico - 28% came from Southern Mexico - 30% were born in the U.S. or Puerto Rico - o 5% of agricultural workers were born in Central American countries - Sixty-six percent of crop workers were male and 34% were female. - The majority (78%) of agricultural workers self-identify as Hispanic. - o 32% of U.S. born agricultural workers identify as Hispanic - Sixty-six percent of respondents described their race as "Other".
+Thirty-three percent identified as White and less than 1% identified as Black or African American. - Ten percent of respondents identified as Indigenous, based on their race or speaking an Indigenous language. - The majority (62%) of agricultural workers reported that they were most comfortable conversing in Spanish.
+The following was noted for English speaking ability among agricultural workers: - o 29% said they could not speak English "at all" - 39% said they could speak "a little" or "somewhat" English - 32% said they could speak English "well" - Agricultural workers in the United States have an average age of 41 years. - o 37% are under the age of 35 - 44% are between 35 and 44 - o 19% are between 55 and older - The average level of completed education was 9th grade. - 4% had not completed any formal schooling - o 35% had completed grades K to 6 - 22% had completed grades 7 to 9 - 26% had completed grades 10 to 12

-- 7% are between 14 and 19

-- The average level of completed education was 8th grade.

-- 4 % had not completed any formal schooling

-- 37 % had completed grades K to 6

-- 19 % had completed grades 7 to 9

-- 30 % had completed grades 10 to 12

-- 10 % had attained some form of higher education
+14% had attained some form of higher education